NoudGoedemondt/Zelfstudie/Theorie/readers.md

 Referential transparency ensures that our code will behave in a consistent and predictable way, no matter the circumstances, and that the behavior of each component will behave the same, given the same input, notwithstanding other external circumstances.
 Testing and debugging becomes easier, and the quality of our software will start resembling the quality of other, longer established engineering disciplines such as mechanical or architectural engineering.

+# Lecture 2

 # Structures and structure-preserving transformations

 In this chapter we discuss the structure inherent to container data structures.
 We then discuss how such data structures all support a special sort of transformation, which is meant to transform the content of the data structure without destroying its structure.
 This sort of transformation, which we call a _structure preserving transformation_, allows us to build programs which formally match our notion of _reliability_ and _correctness_.

 Moreover, we will notice how this notion of structural preservation is entirely based on the concepts we had seen previously of function composition.